fizzday/dnmpr/README.md

-# dnmp
+# dnmpr
-docker-compose build nginx, redis, php, mysql on alpine linux with diffrent versions.
-you can add other version with Simple configuration.
+docker-compose build nginx, mysql, php, redis on alpine linux with diffrent versions. you can add other version with Simple configuration.

 ## usage
 ### 1. install docker